 As we walked single-file down-down-down the trail, we left behind the subalpine world of dense shrubs and meadows of thick grasses where nene seemed to thrive and headed deep into the rainforest where native forest birds lived.
 We may have seen a couple of Hawaii’s famous honeycreepers here, possibly the ‘apapane or ‘amakihi, but they flitted too quickly and always seemed to be silhouetted.
 For a moment, I wished I’d packed my super-duper, birding binoculars, but, then, I remembered how much they weighed.

 According to the Haleakala National Park Service brochure, annual rainfall ranges from 120 inches to 400 or more here, giving rise to an intact, native forest of ohia and enormous koa trees and an understory of mamane, a‘ali‘i, pukiawe, ‘ohelo, hapu’u tree ferns, and mosses and lichen galore.
-The place drips with greenery.
+The place dripped with greenery.
 Greenery growing on top of greenery.
-It’s this healthy, relatively undisturbed ecosystem that provides a hospitable habitat for the honeycreepers, some of which use long, delicate and curved beaks to suck the nectar of flowers, while others evolved to possess a stout, overextended bill to crush twigs to find its preferred food of beetle larvae.
+This healthy, relatively undisturbed ecosystem provided a hospitable habitat for the honeycreepers, some of which use long, delicate and curved beaks to suck the nectar of flowers, while others evolved to possess a stout, overextended bill to crush twigs in order to find its preferred food of beetle larvae.

 The honeycreepers deserve recognition.
 The evolution of many species from a single ancestor is called “adaptive radiation” by biologists.
 Darwin’s much-publicized Galapagos finches are one example.
 The generally accepted number of Galapagos finches is 14.
 That is, 14 different species of finches evolved from a single ancestor.
 In Hawaii, the number of honeycreeper species currently known to science is—wait for it—52.
 More than three times those finches in the Galapagos.
 I cannot imagine Darwin’s reaction and the scientific discoveries he’d have realized if he’d only made it to Hawaii.